aridjayarecipes/cutesrecipes.web.app/content/post/2436-simple-way-to-prepare-award-winning-black-bean-chili.md

 - "1 chopped scallions"
 - "1 sour cream for garnish"
 recipeinstructions:
-- "recipe was based on recipe from cookbook  'Inter  Courses' by martha hopkins and randall lockridge"
+- "recipe was based on recipe from cookbook  &#39;Inter  Courses&#39; by martha hopkins and randall lockridge"
 - "rinse then drain soaked beans"
 - "combine beans with water in large pot"
 - "bring to boil over medium heat"